-The AC radiation Therapy program contains five Practicum courses (one for each of the five semesters) or 4 semesters for approved Advanced Standing students (ARRT registered Radiographers only).
+The AC Radiation Therapy program contains five Practicum courses (one for each of the five semesters).
 During these practicum courses, the student radiation therapist will be assigned in a working radiation therapy department learning to deliver the radiation therapy treatments with direct supervision from the practicing radiation therapists at the clinical facility.
 Students cannot be paid for these duties.